Green For All Fellows - Class 3

 AMBESSA CANTAVE - Oakland, CA

-Ambessa is a ten-year veteran of The Bay Area's art, non-profit, environmental justice and activism.
-As Co-Founder and Co-Director of Grind for the Green, he brings aboard his experience in youth leadership and workforce development to create a fully cohesive professional learning atmosphere that assists in the creation of executive level youth leaders.
-He also facilitates job training modules using the medium of hip-hop culture to at risk Bay Area youth.
-As a local artist, Ambessa has served as a vanguard for conscious expression and cultural diversity with his group FIYAWATA in which he continues to spread a message of spiritual liberation and self awareness.
+As a local artist, Ambessa has served as a vanguard for conscious expression and cultural diversity with his former group FIYAWATA and now as Ambessa the Articulate or Ambessa FIYAPOWA he continues to spread a message of spiritual liberation and self-awareness.
 His passion for empowering young people to reach their greatest potential is unrelenting and serves as an inspiration to both his personal and professional colleagues.
 Ambessa holds a B.A. in Marketing from York College and has also served as a program manager for stellar Bay Area organizations such as Leadership Excellence and Telegraph Hill Neighborhood Center.

 AMBROSE CARROLL - Denver, CO